Landing Page Optimization for Better CPC Performance

 • Return on Ad Spend (ROAS)

-An e-commerce brand selling eco-friendly skincare products was running Facebook and Google Ads but seeing poor results.
+An e-commerce brand selling sustainable skincare products was running both Facebook Ads and Google Ads but struggling with high CPC and low returns.

 • CPC: $1.85